 There was a time when outside commentators were heard on public radio, kind of like OpEd features in newspapers.
 (You remember newspapers, right?)
 I did a series for KPLU that was picked up by Northwest Public Radio and played across the region.
-The pieces won a First Place award from the Press Association.
+The pieces won a First Place award from the Washington Press Association.
 Not making it to the next step was one of the many "almosts" of my life – the station was pushing to take them national, but NPR stopped having guest commentators right about then.
-Ah well, the broadcasts were fun to do, and I still like the texts, so here they are.
+Ah well, the broadcasts were fun to do, and I still like the texts, so here are a few of them.

 Heliophobes & Umbraphiles